 Most online banks use the same type of security systems used in traditional banking.
 Furthermore, both traditional and online banks store your information on servers and databases that could potentially be vulnerable to cybercriminals.
 So, the perception of safety is not always the reality.

 Before doing business with an online bank, make sure that they are a legitimate institution.
 Of course, we recommend using online banks that are insured by the FDIC.
 That way, your money is getting the same type of protection that it would get if you deposited it with a traditional bank (up to $250,000 in coverage).

 Whether you choose to bank online or with a traditional bank, the safety of your account is really up to you.
-Monitor your accounts and look for any irregularities on a regular basis.
-With online banking, in particular, make sure that you are secure private internet connections, rather than public wireless connections where your information may be visible to other users.
+Monitor your accounts and look for any irregularities regularly.
+With online banking, in particular, make sure that you have secure private internet connections, rather than public wireless connections where your information may be visible to other users.
 Most of all, be vigilant about your online banking relationship.
 If you see something that doesn’t look right, take action immediately.

 Advantages of Online Banks

 Due to the nature of online banking, there are some distinct advantages that online banks can offer over traditional banks.
 Here are a few: